 - Garnish with a cinnamon stick and a slice of apple

-Designed by Walter Pintus, the master mixologist who has helmed bars at The Ritz, The Connaught and The Conduit, this luxurious take on the traditional gin martini blends Caorunn Scottish gin with whisky, Italicus bergamot liqueur and pink grapefruit for a strong serve that is pure elegance.
+Designed by Walter Pintus, the master mixologist who has helmed bars at The Ritz, The Connaught and The Conduit, this luxurious take on the traditional gin martini blends Caorunn Scottish gin with whisky, Italicus bergamot liqueur, vermouth and pink grapefruit for a strong serve that is pure elegance.